-After a change in diet, your vet most likely will prescribe dog arthritis supplement to reduce the inflammation and joint pain.
+After a change in diet, your vet most likely will prescribe dog arthritis supplements to reduce the inflammation and joint pain.

 In addition to the use of joint supplements, your vet may recommend other treatment modalities such as physiotherapy, weight management, acupuncture, and cold laser.

-In severe case, surgery may be necessary to remove the damaged cartilage.
+In severe cases, surgery may be necessary to remove the damaged cartilage.

 Dental Health for Dogs